Von der Leyen faces two new motions of censure

 The debates sparked by both motions are expected to be lively, however.
 Last July, a similar motion, proposed by the European Conservatives and Reformists group, was rejected by 360 votes to 175, with 18 abstentions.
 The result served as a warning to the head of the European executive.

-EU Commission President Ursula von der Leyen, ahead of her annual State of the Union address at the European Parliament in Strasbourg, France, on 10 September © PHOTO SEBASTIEN BOZON / AFP
+EU Commission president Ursula von der Leyen, ahead of her annual State of the Union address at the European Parliament in Strasbourg, 10 September 2025 © PHOTO SEBASTIEN BOZON / AFP

 Related news